devzbysiu/je/README.md

     file pack to synchronize
   - `paths` - which file paths are part of the bundle

-> :warn: If you used pre 0.3.0 version of `je`, then the new version will try to transform the configuration file to the new form.
+> :warning: If you used pre 0.3.0 version of `je`, then the new version will try to transform the configuration file to the new form.
 Details below.
 <details>
   <summary>Details</summary>